expo/expo/docs/README.md

 ## Search

 We use Algolia as a main search results provider for our docs.
-Besides the query, results are also filtered based on the `version` tag which represents the user current location.
-The tag set in the `components/DocumentationPage.tsx` head.
+Besides the query, results are also filtered based on the `version` tag which represents the user's current location.
+The tag is set in the `components/DocumentationPage.tsx` head.

 In `ui/components/CommandMenu/utils.ts`, you can see the `facetFilters` set to `[['version:none', 'version:{version}']]`.
 Translated to English, this means - search on all pages where `version` is `none`, or the currently selected version.
 Here are the rules we use to set this tag:

 - all unversioned pages use the version tag `none`,
-- all versioned pages use the SDK version (e.g. `v46.0.0` or `v47.0.0`),
+- all versioned pages use the SDK version (for example, `v46.0.0` or `v47.0.0`),
 - all pages with `hideFromSearch: true` frontmatter entry don't have the version tag.

-Currently, the base results for Expo docs are combined with other results from multiple sources, like:
+Currently, the base results for Expo docs are combined with other results from multiple sources, such as:

 - manually defined paths for Expo dashboard located in `ui/components/CommandMenu/expoEntries.ts`,
 - public Algolia index for React Native website,